 - 7. These communities are suffering from malnutrition, even though they were supplying the towns with food.
 Given the security situation, they are unable to move freely to sell their produce.
 Peasants are increasingly forced to import food products, "benefiting" from the dumping that is killing off local production.
 This situation is leading to an unprecedented rural exodus, increasing poverty in the cities and fuelling gang violence. - 8.
-Peasant communities are faced with the grabbing of agricultural land to create industrial and agricultural free zones that aim to "turn Haiti into a capitalist country, an export platform for the American market, (...)".
+Peasant communities are faced with the grabbing of agricultural land to create industrial and agricultural free zones that aim to "turn Haiti into a capitalist country, an export platform for the American market, (...)" (vi).
+It should be noted that the Dominican Republic is also involved in this process of land dispossession, which contributes to the denial of the right to self-determination of the Haitian people.
 Peasants are arrested and tortured for opposing these projects, for living on land that they have bought, inherited or lived on for decades.
+As a result, they become agricultural workers, which means pushing them further into job insecurity.
 The corrupt judicial system, at the service of the land grabbers, contributes to these dispossessions.
 The right to fair justice for peasant communities is flouted in the courts. - 9.
 The dramatic situation in rural and urban areas is exacerbated by inflation, which averages 50%.
-According to UN data, in 2021 "Approximately 4.4 million people, or nearly 46% of the Haitian population, were suffering from acute food insecurity, of whom 1.2 million were in a state of emergency and 3.2 million in a state of crisis."
+According to UN data, in 2021 "Approximately 4.4 million people, or nearly 46% of the Haitian population, were suffering from acute food insecurity, of whom 1.2 million were in a state of emergency and 3.2 million in a state of crisis." (vii)

-IV.
-Interventions under UN cover - or not - and the role of the Core Group
+Interventions under UN Cover - or not - and the Role of the Core Group